Rehan018/NLP-CheatSheet/Stop Words.md

 from nltk.tokenize import word_tokenize
 from collections import Counter

-# Ensure you have the necessary resources
 nltk.download('punkt')
 nltk.download('stopwords')

-# Example text
 text = """
 Elon Musk announced the new Tesla Model 3 at the Gigafactory.
 The car is set to revolutionize the electric vehicle market.
 """

-# Tokenize the text
 words = word_tokenize(text.lower())

-# Remove stop words
 stop_words = set(stopwords.words('english'))
 filtered_words = [word for word in words if word.isalnum() and word not in stop_words]

-# Count word frequencies (Bag of Words)
 word_frequencies = Counter(filtered_words)

-# Output the Bag of Words model
 print("Bag of Words Model:", word_frequencies)
 ```